Dora Marsden: Marsden's philosophical legacy

 Marsden's magnum opus, produced later in her life, was not well received (not even by her former supporters) and she suffered a psychological breakdown in 1930, which was further deepened by the death of her mother in 1935.
 It is said that her moods fluctuated between very optimistic or pessimistic views of her work and that she developed delusional beliefs.
 In 1935 Marsden was admitted to the Crichton Royal Hospital located in Dumfries where she lived for the rest of her life.
 The hospital classified her as severely depressed.
 Marsden died of a heart attack on 13 December 1960.
-A full length biograpy by Les Garner - Dora Martin: a Brave and Beautiful Spirit - was published by 127 House in 2019.
+A full-length biography by Les Garner - Dora Marsden: a Brave and Beautiful Spirit - was published by 127 House in 2019.